simonesilvestroni/m2m-website/_pages/about.md

 ## Quick facts

 Beliefs
-: I wrote a personal [manifesto with principles I live by](/personal-manifesto/).
-The following is mostly work-centred.
+: I try to be kind, listen to people and be open to new ideas.
+I despise misogyny, fascism, and a capitalism that's oblivious of its unsustainability — in fact, I wrote a personal [manifesto with principles I live by](/personal-manifesto/).
+Everything else on this page is mostly work-centred.
 : As a digital polymath, I truly embrace my eclectic career.
 Unlike the proverbial _jack of all trades_, I became highly proficient in three different industries: print, web, audio.

 Early days